upost/Signalbox/README.md

 ## Disclaimer

-Source code is under LGPL.
-Use Android Studio 3.0 to build.
+Source code is under Apache 2 License.
+Use Android Studio 3.x to build.

-If you would like to have the APK without building it for yourself, contact me.

-I cannot be made responsible for any damage the app could do to your railroad.
+I cannot be made responsible for any damage the app could do to your model railroad.